Dr Daniel Knorr

 I received my PhD from the University of Chicago and worked as a Teaching Fellow in the Social Sciences there in 2020.
 I hold master’s degrees from the University of Chicago and the University of California, Irvine and completed my undergraduate study at Johns Hopkins University.
 I also attended the Inter-University Program for Chinese language study in 2010–11.
 I received a Fulbright fellowship to support research in China in 2016–17.

-My first book project, which is based on my dissertation, is a study of urban society and political institutions in Jinan, a provincial capital in north China, during the Qing Dynasty.
-One of the key findings of my research is that Jinan’s connections to other places were very important to both the city’s social structures and the identity of its elite.
+I am currently working on two book projects on the history of Jinan, a provincial capital in north China, during the Qing Dynasty.
+The first book is tentatively titled City of Springs: Placemaking and the Qing Imperial State in Jinan, 1639–1850.
+It makes three primary contributions to understandings of cities and the state in early modern China.
+One of the key findings I present in this book is that Jinan’s connections to other places were very important to both the city’s social structures and the identity of its elite.
 This is somewhat surprising since it wasn’t a major commercial center, as most of the cities that have received a great deal of attention from historians were.
 Instead, Jinan’s cosmopolitanism largely owed to its place in the Qing administrative system, which circulated people from all over the empire through the city.
 This makes it impossible to analyze the conditions of local society apart from the operation of the state.
 Likewise, I argue that we should understand a variety of placemaking activities that spilled beyond the confines of the government as constitutive of the state, not subversive of or external to it.
-I argue that the relationship between placemaking and state-building we see in Jinan was indicative of a hybrid form of imperial and national state-building under the Qing that was, at least locally, surprisingly durable into the early twentieth century.
+As a provincial capital, Jinan was located at the juncture of two kinds of translocal networks that together defined the character of the Qing state.
+On the one hand, it bound together provincial space rendered discrete from the rest of the empire by processes like the examination system.
+This aspect of Jinan's translocal history exemplified the Qing state's characteristically imperial inclination toward differentiation and compartmentalization.
+On the other hand, Jinan was also a hub of inter-provincial mobility, such as through the circulation of officials.
+This dynamic produced nationalizing effects, and leads me to argue that we should understand the Qing as a hybrid imperial-national political formation.

-I am also beginning work on two book projects related more broadly to the place of north China in the political culture of early modern and modern China.
+My future research plans include two book projects related more broadly to the place of north China in the political culture of early modern and modern China.
 The first is a history of the Qing conquest from the perspective of north China.
 My interests lie in three areas.
 First, the place of the conquest in the broader context of the later imperial period, which saw north China governed successively by a mix of Chinese and other dynasties and, at one point (under the Jurchen Jin Dynasty) separately from southern China.
 Second, immediate experiences of and reactions to the Qing conquest in north China, particularly the history of resistance and collaboration in the region and how it compared to the better-studied south.
 Finally, perceptions of north China in the wake of the conquest and their relationship to the regional distribution of institutions like academies and customs like footbinding.
-The second north China-related project I am working on is focused on the relationship between the region and the emergence of modern Chinese conservatism in the late nineteenth and early twentieth century.
-In both projects I am interested in examining the interrelationship between imperial and national state-building and forms of local, regional, and interregional political identities over the early modern and modern periods.
+The second north China-related project I am planning will focus on the relationship between the region and the emergence of modern Chinese conservatism in the late nineteenth and early twentieth century.
+In both projects I am interested in examining the interrelationship between imperial and national state-formation and forms of local, regional, and interregional political identities over the early modern and modern periods.

 As a member of the World History subject group, I provide lectures and supervisions for both Paper 21 and Paper 23.
 I also contribute to teaching in undergraduate options and the MPhil in World History.